-- The freshwater used in this study was collected in a sterile four (4) litres plastic container from Asarama - Andoni, in Rivers State, Nigeria.

-2.2 Isolation of the Test Organisms
+- The study area is Asarama Andoni, in Rivers State, Nigeria.
+The freshwater used in this study was collected in a sterile four (4) litres plastic container. - 2.2 Isolation of the Test Organisms

-The test organisms (Bacillus and Pseudomonas species) were isolated from the fresh water using standard microbiological methods (spread plate method) as described by Prescott, et al., [11] An aliquot (0.1ml) of the fresh water sample was aseptically inoculated into properly dried nutrient agar plates in duplicate, spread evenly using flamed bent rod and incubated at 37°C for 24 hours, after incubation, the bacterial colonies that grew on the plates were sub-cultured unto fresh nutrient agar plates using the streak plate technique to obtain pure culture of the bacterial isolates as adopted by [12].
+The bio-augmenting organisms (Bacillus and Pseudomonas species) were isolated from the fresh water using standard microbiological methods (spread plate method) as described by Prescott, et al., [13].
+An aliquot (0.1ml) of the fresh water sample was aseptically inoculated into properly dried nutrient agar plates (15ml in each plate) in duplicate, spread evenly using flamed bent rod and incubated at 37°C for 24 hours, after incubation, the bacterial colonies that grew on the plates were sub-cultured unto fresh nutrient agar plates using the streak plate technique to obtain pure culture of the bacterial isolates as adopted by [14].